peter88213/yw-timeline/docs/usage.md

 ### Known limitations

 - Events that are linked with scenes can not be periods at the time.
 Only the start date/time is synchronized with yWriter.
-- Scenes with an unspecific time stamp (day, hours, minutes) get a specific time stamp (date/time) when synchronized with Timeline.

 ## Installation path